 Malta’s accession to the EU has enhanced the business advantages that it offers to companies registering here.
 Favourable net effective tax rates, an EU time zone, a well respected and regulated jurisdiction and a professional and excellent registrar are amongst the factors which makes Malta the ideal jurisdiction for your company incorporation.
-Bencini Demajo Corporate Services Ltd. will assist you in every step of your company incorporation in Malta.
+Bencini Demajo Corporate Services Ltd. will assist you in every step of your structure incorporation in Malta.

 Type of companies

 A Limited Liability Company must be registered with the Registry of Companies.
 There may be two types of Limited Liability Companies being :

 Private Limited Liability Company

 A Private Company is restricted to the transfer of its shares, is limited to not more then 50 members and prohibits any invitation to the public to subscribe to any of its shares.
 It must have at least 1 director at any time and at least 1 shareholder.
 A private company will be designated a name which will be followed by the word “Limited” or “Ltd.”

 A Public Company may offer its shares to the general public.
 It must have at least 2 directors at any time and at least 2 shareholders.
 There is no restriction on the number of shareholders in a Public Limited Liability Company.
 Such a company will be designated a name which will be followed by the words “Public Limited Company” or “p.l.c”.

 In both cases, the company name will be one of your choice, but this will have to be approved by the Registry of Companies.

 The minimum Authorised Share Capital of a Private Company is EUR 1,165 of which at least 20% must be paid up.
 That of a Public Company is EUR 46,588 of which at least 25% must be paid up.